Thank you, Scott Shannon, and thanks to all of you for being with us.

 Yeah.

-No, I I I do think we are going to get good language in these bills that and now based on the the agreement last week, I think we have a much better framework for actually getting appropriation bills passed with the limiting language, the li For example, when we fund the Department of Homeland Security, we have to have legislation that says not one single penny of taxpayer money can be used in any way to label American speech misinformation, disinformation, malinformation, no di no disinformation governance board can be formed.
+No, I do think we are going to get good language in these bills that, and now, based on the agreement last week, I think we have a much better framework for actually getting appropriation bills passed with the limiting language.

-We have to do those kind of things so that our tax and if you do that kind of stuff, you're gonna be held responsible for that's the kind of language we gotta get in the in as an example in these bills, both in the Justice Department uh appropriation bill and the Homeland Security Appropriations Bill.
+We have to do those kind of things so that our tax, and if you do that kind of stuff, you're going to be held responsible for it.

-Do you believe it's just a top-down problem, or has the cancer spread throughout the entire agency?
+Do you believe it's just a top-down problem or has the cancer spread throughout the entire agency?

-I still think it's largely at the top, but I do think there's been some spread, as evidenced by what we saw in the Richmond Field Office, where the Richmond Field Office put together that memorandum that said if you're a pro-life, pro-family Catholic, you're radical, you're extremist.
+I still think it's largely at the top, but I do think there's been some spread as evidenced by what we saw in the Richmond Field Office, where the Richmond Field Office put together that memorandum that said, if you're a pro-life, pro-family Catholic, you're radical, you're extremist.

-So you there's been some filtering out, but by and large, I think the vast, vast majority of agents like you do, Sean, are good men and women serving our country.
+So there's been some filtering out, but by and large, I think the vast, vast majority of agents like you do, Sean, are good men and women serving our country.

-The problem is in DC at the highest level.
+The problem is in D.C. at the highest level.

-All right, Jim Jordan, Chair, House Judiciary Committee, sir.
+All right, Jim Jordan, chair, House Judiciary Committee, sir.

 Thank you.